Skip to main content

 Skin conditions

-"The most common form of disease causing dry skin is eczema," agrees Friedmann.
+"The most common form of disease causing dry skin is eczema," explains Friedmann.
 "Other causes might be psoriasis, lichen planus or lichen simplex.
-These are basically all inflammatory skin diseases that can leave your skin a bit (or in some cases very) dry."
+These are basically all inflammatory skin diseases that can leave your skin a bit - or in some cases very - dry."

 Environmental factors

-As well as central heating, many things in our environment can cause skin problems.
-And it can be hard to discover the cause.
+As well as central heating, many things in our environment can cause skin problems, so it can be hard to discover the cause.

-However, patch testing is rarely available on the NHS unless you have very severe skin problems and it may be harder to establish other environmental triggers.
+However, patch testing is rarely available on the NHS, unless you have severe skin problems, and it may be harder to establish other environmental triggers.

 "The environment can be difficult to control," explains Friedmann.
 "You might find that heaters, water softeners or other environmental issues are OK for some people but not for others.
 Experimenting with eliminating various things may help you to discover the cause."